Boza: Production and storage

 Boza is produced in the Balkans, notably Bulgaria and most of the Turkic regions, but not always using millet.
 The flavour varies according to the cereal which is used.
 Measuring boza samples made from maize, wheat, and rice flours, researchers determined an average of 12.3% total sugar, 1.06% protein, and 0.07% fat.
+The boza in Białystok, Poland is made from millet groats, with the addition of raisins, lemon and sugar.

 Boza spoils if not kept in a cool place, therefore boza fermenters in Turkey did not sell boza during the hot summer traditionally, instead selling alternative beverages such as grape juice or lemonade.
 They produce it in the summer now due to increased availability of refrigeration, and revenue from high demand.
 Serbia, Montenegro, Bosnia and Herzegovina, Kosovo, Bulgaria, Albania, and North Macedonia produce boza as a refreshing beverage year-round.